Inpatient Rehab in North Carolina

 Treatment included:

-• One year inpatient rehab and long term rehab
+• One year inpatient rehab, long term rehab and outpatient rehab

 • Residential treatment for substance abuse